JNet performance tips

 }

-creates an external native thread which executes the retrieve operation.
+WithThread creates an external native thread responsible for driving the prefetch loop,

 Tip